GSA/cio.gov-redo/_posts/2020-11-18-Federal-Mobility-Group-Unveils-5G-Testbed-Framework.md

 ---
 layout: post
-title: Federal Mobility Group Unveils 5G Testbed Framework
+title: Federal Mobility Group Unveils 5G Testing Framework
 excerpt: The FMG developed a 5G testing framework—titled Framework to Conduct 5G Testing which builds on the insights gained from lab visits, initiatives and expected uses identified by federal agencies.
 display-date: 18 November 2020
 author: The Federal Mobility Group